Internal Control

 4. Information and Communication

-The Company has an information system to support business operations, financial reporting, and policy and regulation compliances.
+The Company has an information system to support business operations, financial reporting, policy and regulation compliances.
 The Company has sufficiently and adequately prepared data and significant information to support decision-making.
 Moreover, the information obtained from outside of the organization is communicated to executives and users within the organization in the format that allows the recipients to perform their duties and responsibilities effectively.

 5. Monitoring and Evaluation

 The Company has established an internal audit unit to inspect and assess results of internal control.
-It main duties are to oversee and monitor to ensure that the Company’s key operations and financial transactions are carried out in accordance with the Company’s regulations.
+Its main duties are to oversee and monitor to ensure that the Company’s key operations and financial transactions are carried out in accordance with the Company’s regulations.
 The internal audit unit will devise annual audit plan and fully perform the audit in accordance with the plan.
 To ensure that the internal audit unit can independently and freely perform its duty, the Board of Directors has stipulated that the internal audit unit shall report directly to the audit committee.
 The Audit Committee assigned to internal audit to monitor and report to the Audit Committee in the next meeting.